founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 `$exceptionHandler` was: _Why not use a decorator?_ (And sure enough, there is a discussion of it in the comments.)

+### Nelson: "Minimizing initialization time in AngularJS" (2013)
+[[59][59]] \#preload \#caching

+Zak Nelson writes about using embedded `text/ng-template` script types as an alternative to remote templates as a way of improving initial load times in AngularJS applications.
+He also has a few other tips, specifically around using `$cacheFactory` for caching and "pre-loading" certain types of API requests.
+And if you can automate a lot of these, they look like good ways to get some performance wins.
+(Using a fairly narrow definition of performance here...)

 ### Osmani: _Learning JavaScript Design Patterns:_ MVVM (2012)
 [[39][39]] \#MVVM